sgougi/play21-origami-plugin/README.md

    * Enables to use the [OrientDB Studio](https://github.com/nuvolabase/orientdb/wiki/OrientDB-Studio)

-   * Enables to make the database directory of the embedded OrientDB a zip file when your application has just started up.
+   * Enables to make the database directory of the embedded OrientDB a zip file when your application just starts up.

 Requirements
 =========